lglaves/arcade-game/README.md

 Using the base project provided by Udacity, I added new functionality to create a 2d javascript/html game similar to the classic arcade game "Frogger".

-This project resides at: https://bitbucket.org/lbethg/frogger
+This project resides at: https://github.com/lglaves/arcade-game

+## Latest Deployment Date
+03/01/17 5:05pm EST

 ## How to Run the Program
 * Download the zip file to your computer and unzip in any convenient location.